ardanlabs/gotraining/reading/design_guidelines.md

 * Recognizing and minimizing cascading changes across different packages is a way to architect adaptability and stability in your software.
 * When dependencies between packages are weakened and the coupling loosened, cascading changes are minimized and stability is improved.

-#### Concurrency
+#### Writing Concurrent Software

+_Note: This material is covered in detail in the classroom.
+This is a summary of the guidelines that are discussed._

 Concurrency is about managing multiple things at once.
-Like one person cleaning up the dishes while they are also cooking dinner.
+Like one person washing the dishes while they are also cooking dinner.
 You're making progress on both but you're only ever doing one of those things at the same time.
 Parallelism is about doing multiple things at once.
-This is like walking and chewing gum.
+Like one person cooking and placing dirty dishes in the sink, while another washes the dishes.
 They are happening at the same time.

 Both you and the runtime have a responsibility in managing the concurrency of the application.
-You are responsible for managing these three things:
+You are responsible for managing these three things when writing concurrent software:

 * The application must startup and shutdown with integrity.
     * Know how and when every goroutine you create terminates.
     * All goroutines you create should terminate before main returns.
     * Applications should be capable of shutting down on demand, even under load, in a controlled way.
+        * You want to stop accepting new requests and finish the requests you have (load shedding).
 * Identify and monitor critical points of back pressure that can exist inside your application.
     * Channels, mutexes and atomic functions can create back pressure when goroutines are required to wait.
     * A little back pressure is good, it means there is a good balance of concerns.
     * A lot of back pressure is bad, it means things are imbalanced.
-    * Back pressure that is imbalanced will cause.
+    * Back pressure that is imbalanced will cause:
         * Failures inside the software and across the entire platform.
         * Your application to collapse, implode or freeze.
     * Measuring back pressure is a way to measure the health of the application.
 * Rate limit to prevent overwhelming back pressure inside your application.
-    * Limit the number of requests or tasks coming into your application.
+    * Every system has a breaking point, you must know what it is for your application.
+    * Applications should reject new requests as early as possible once they are overloaded.
         * Don’t take in more work than you can reasonably work on at a time.
         * Push back when you are at critical mass.
 Create your own external back pressure.
-    * Every system has a breaking point, you must know what it is for your application.
     * Use an external system for rate limiting when it is reasonable and practical.
 * Use timeouts to release the back pressure inside your application.
     * No request or task is allowed to take forever.
-    * Set timeouts for anything related to network calls.
-    * Set timeouts for requests and time sensitive tasks.
+    * Identify how long users are willing to wait.
+    * Higher-level calls should tell lower-level calls how long they have to run.
+    * At the top level, the user should decide how long they are willing to wait.
+    * Use the `Context` package.
+        * Functions that users wait for should take a `Context`.
+            * These functions should select on <-ctx.Done() when they would otherwise block indefinitely.
+        * Set a timeout on a `Context` only when you have good reason to expect that a function's execution has a real time limit.
+        * Allow the upstream caller to decide when the `Context` should be canceled.
+        * Cancel a `Context` whenever the user abandons or explicitly aborts a call.
+* Architect applications to:
+    * Identify problems when they are happening.
+    * Stop the bleeding.
+    * Return the system back to a normal state.

 #### Channels

+_Note: This material is covered in detail in the classroom.
+This is a summary of the guidelines that are discussed._

-Channels are for the orchestration of goroutines.
+Channels are for the orchestration and coordinate of goroutines.
 Channels accomplish this by synchronizing the sending and receiving of data between goroutines or by providing mechanisms to signal goroutines about events.

-* Use channels to orchestrate goroutines, not to synchronize access to shared state.
+* Use channels to orchestrate and coordinate goroutines.
-    * Use mutexes or atomic functions when accessing sharing state.
+    * They can help to simplify and make code more readable over using mutexes and atomic functions.
+    * They provide support for cancellation and deadlines.
-    * Channels are much slower than mutexes and atomic functions.
+    * Though slower than mutexes and atomic functions, if the code is simpler and fast enough use them.
-    * Channels allow you to write simpler and readable code for orchestration.
-* Channels deliver information.
-    * Don’t think of channels as a queue when designing software.
-    * Channels are a mechanism for delivering information between two or more goroutines.
-    * Information exchange comes with trade-offs between guarantees of delivery and blocking latency.
+        * Mutexes and atomic functions can make accessing shared state simpler.
 * Unbuffered channels:
     * Provides a full guarantee that information being exchanged has been delivered to another goroutine.
     * Both goroutines making the exchange must be at the channel at the same time.
+        * The Receive happens before the Send.
-    * Provides the highest level of integrity and predictability within channel communication.
+    * Provides the highest level of guarantee within channel communication.
-        * Integrity benefits:
-            * Sending goroutine is immediately no longer responsible for the information that was exchanged.
+        * Responsibility for the information immediately changes hands.
-        * Predictability benefits:
         * The information is still visible and actively being worked on.
     * Trade-offs:
         * We take the benefit of the full guarantee for the cost of higher blocking latency.
 * Buffered channels:
-    * Send/Receive can block:
+    * If the Send/Receive can block:
         * Provides a weaker guarantee that information being exchanged has been delivered to another goroutine.
         * Both goroutines making the exchange don’t need to be at the channel at the same time.
+            * The Send happens before the Receive.
+        * If the Sender / Receiver care about the information:
-        * Provides a lower level of integrity and predictability within channel communication.
+            * Provides a lower level of guarantee within channel communication.
-            * Integrity loss:
-                * Sending goroutine is still responsible for the information that is being exchanged.
-This is true until another goroutine receives it.
+                * Responsibility for the information does not immediately changes hands.
-                * The buffer creates risk for the sending goroutine because of the responsibility it maintains while losing control of the information.
+                * Creates risk for the sending goroutine because of the responsibility it maintains while losing control of the information.
-            * Predictability loss:
             * The information is hidden and waiting to be rediscovered.
+        * If the Sender / Receiver `don't` care about the information:
+            * The lost of the guarantee is not an issue.
+            * Useful when creating pipelines that may be canceled or making replicated requests to backends.
+            * The information is hidden but we don't care if it is rediscovered.
-        * Trade-off:
+        * Trade-offs:
             * We take the benefit of reducing blocking latency for the cost of weaker guarantees.
         * Notes:
-            * The larger the buffer, the weaker the guarantee is on that channel.
-            * The weaker the guarantee, the less integrity and predictability you have in the exchange of information on that channel.
-            * Adds more complexity into the application.
+            * Adding the buffer is a semantic_change, not an optimization.
-            * More care must be taken with designing, configuring and balancing the application.
+            * More care must be taken when designing, configuring and balancing the application.
+            * Don't use buffered channels when you need application-level queues.
-    * Send/Receive can't block:
+    * If the Send/Receive `can't` block:
         * You get the full guarantee without the latency cost.
         * A Fan Out pattern is an example of this.
-* Less is more with buffers:
+* Less is more with buffers.
     * Don’t think about performance when thinking about buffers.
     * Buffers can help to reduce blocking latency in the exchange of information.
         * Reducing blocking latency towards zero does not necessarily mean better throughput.
         * If a buffer of one is giving you good enough throughput then keep it.
         * Question buffers that are larger than one and measure for size.
         * Find the smallest buffer possible that provides good enough throughput.
-    * The more information that is being buffered the longer it takes to:
-        * Identify problems when they are happening.
-        * Stop the bleeding.
-        * Return the system back to a normal state.

 #### Code Reviews